codebytes/codebytes.github.io/_posts/2022-12-29-secure-terraform-part1-tfsec.md

 minimum_severity: MEDIUM
 ```

-I've got a few simple misconfigurations checked into my sample repo at [secure-terraform-on-azure](https://github.com/Codebytes/secure-terraform-on-azure).
+I've got a few simple misconfigurations checked into my sample repository at [secure-terraform-on-azure](https://github.com/Codebytes/secure-terraform-on-azure).
 They aren't on the main branch, but the [demos](https://github.com/Codebytes/secure-terraform-on-azure/tree/demos) branch.

 ### VSCode